 Adaptive leadership a leadership model that was introduced by Ronald Heifetz and Marty Linsky.
 Heifetz defines it as the act of mobilizing a group of individuals to handle tough challenges and emerge triumphant in the end.

-Perception of leadership nowadays is very much different from that in past years.
-The idea where one heroic individual single-handedly generates results by enforcing his will is considered outdated.
+The perception of leadership nowadays is very much different from that in past years.
+The idea that one heroic individual single-handedly generates results by enforcing his will is considered outdated.
 Leadership is now considered a team sport.
 Company managers and other people in leadership positions now work together with their employees to accomplish goals and initiate changes.